SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/misc_changes_en.md

 ### {% href_link ✂️ | Shearable Creepers %}
 Non-powered {% symlink creeper, Creepers %} can be sheared to neutralize them.
 This will get rid of its drops too, though, and, well, the {% symlink creeper, Creeper %} itself.

+## {% href_link 🎃 | Holidays %}

+### {% href_link 🦇 | Extended Halloween %}
+Restored the concept on extended Halloween (October 20 to November 3) removed from the game in 1.21.11.

+{% symlink bat, Bats %} can spawn at a light level of 6 or less instead of the normal light level 3 or less.